 - *Sunscreen – with high sun protection factor, such as SPF 30-40

 - Hat or cap rain and sun protection

 - Sunglasses NOTE: If you wear glasses remember to bring a croakie so you won’t loose them during activities.

 - Binoculars (being in Costa Rica without good binoculars are like snorkeling without a mask)

 - Check batteries in camera – the most often heard complaint from our guests is that their camera batteries don’t last through the day.

-- Compass (especially if driving)-see our website for driving tips.
+- A Compass or compass app – see our website for driving tips.

 - One or two swimming suits